mrkkrp/markkarpov.com/tutorial/th.md

     1 + fromEnum (maxBound :: a) - fromEnum (minBound :: a)
 ```

-This is not going to work though if we want to be able to define instances
+This is not going to work, though, if we want to be able to define instances
 of `Countable` for more complex product and sum types.
-The reason is that
+The reason is that the
-the instance above already defines `Countable` for any `a` possible, but
+instance above already defines `Countable` for every possible `a`, just with
-with this additional constraint `(Enum a, Bounded a)` added.
-In other words,
+this additional constraint `(Enum a, Bounded a)`.
+In other words, when Haskell
-when Haskell searches for an instance, it only looks at the right-hand side
+searches for an instance, it only looks at the right-hand side, ignoring the
-ignoring the constraints, and so `a` matches everything.
+constraints, and so `a` matches everything.

 We could do better by writing a TH helper that handles two cases:

-* If a type is an instance of `Enum` and `Bounded`, then generate the
+* If a type is an instance of `Enum` and `Bounded`, then generate an instance
-  instance like the one we have just seen, but for a concrete type.
+  like the one we have just seen, but for a concrete type.

-* Otherwise analyze the type to figure out if it's a product or sum type (or
+* Otherwise, analyze the type to figure out whether it's a product or a sum
-  indeed something mixed) and use arithmetic to calculate the number of
+  type (or indeed something mixed) and use arithmetic to calculate the number
-  non-bottom values in the assumption that `Countable` is defined for the
+  of non-bottom values, on the assumption that `Countable` is defined for the
   types inside such a composite type.

 Let's solve the first part of the task: